 Our registration with Companies House states our Purpose and Artistic Aims as being: “… to investigate, initiate and develop International Collaborative Theatre Projects with like-minded Theatre Companies based outside the UK.”

 Hailing from the ‘actor’s crucible’ of Port Talbot, Ray brings a wealth of knowledge and experience to the company.
-Trained in Barry, South Wales, Ray did a ‘Gavin and Stacey’ long before they were invented, starting his teaching career in Billericay, Essex.
+After training in Barry, South Wales, he did a ‘Gavin and Stacey’ long before Ruth Jones invented the characters, moving to in Billericay, Essex, in 1972.

-In 2014 Ray undertook an MA in Drama at the University of South Wales.
-He was subsequently invited to Lecture in Directing at the University and enjoys working with committed young people.
+After undertaking an MA in Drama at the University of South Wales in 2014 Ray was invited to lecture in Directing at the Atrium and enjoys working with committed young people.

-Born in Watford, North London, Kathy claims Geordie heritage courtesy of her parents and long line of Tyneside ancestors.
-Graduating from Nottingham University, Kathy began teaching English in Reading, Berkshire, but soon returned to Derbyshire where she had trained.
-Here she combined teaching at Anthony Gell’s School in Wirksworth with raising a family.
+Born in Watford, North London, Kathy claims Geordie heritage courtesy of a long line of Tyneside ancestors.
+Graduating from Nottingham University, she began her career in Reading, Berkshire, but soon returned to The Peak District where she had trained as a teacher.
+Here she combined teaching English with raising a family.

-Derek became a Director of the company in October 2019 with the specific brief to oversee financial matters.
-With many years of valuable experience in theatre, he brings a calm professionalism and wealth of knowledge to the company.
+With many years of valuable experience in theatre, Derek brings a calm professionalism and wealth of knowledge to the company.

 The Steering Group

 A Steering Group of 8 members meet monthly in order to evaluate our current situation and guide us through each project and production.
 Reports to this group on Marketing, Finance, Company Policies, Backstage Support (i.e. costumes, stage management, rehearsal space, etc.) ‘Living Lines’ and Membership help to inform its decision making.